 "Drift-Backs" AND Torture on the AEGEAN

-On 3 March 2021, GLAN filed an application with the European Court of Human Rights on behalf of R, an unaccompanied asylum-seeker child who was apprehended in the Vathy Reception and Identification Centre on Samos and subject to a life-threatening pushback to Turkey, along with another minor, in September 2020.
+On 4 June 2024 the hearing of G.R.J. v Greece at the European Court of Human Rights took place.
+GLAN filed an application with the European Court of Human Rights, on 3 March 2021, on behalf of G.R.J, a 15 year-old Afghan refugee who was apprehended in the Vathy Reception and Identification Centre on Samos and subject to a life-threatening pushback to Turkey, along with another unaccompanied minor, in September 2020.
 The case challenges the acts of the Hellenic Coast Guard for seriously endangering the lives of two minors by leaving them adrift in an unnavigable raft in the middle of the Aegean Sea.
-This action was initiated by GLAN and is now under the leadership of De:Border Collective.

 AEGEAN PUSH BACKS